Human eye: Irritation

-Eye disease
+Disease

 There are many diseases, disorders, and age-related changes that may affect the eyes and surrounding structures.

 As the eye ages, certain changes occur that can be attributed solely to the aging process.
 Most of these anatomic and physiologic processes follow a gradual decline.
 With aging, the quality of vision worsens due to reasons independent of diseases of the aging eye.
 While there are many changes of significance in the non-diseased eye, the most functionally important changes seem to be a reduction in pupil size and the loss of accommodation or focusing capability (presbyopia).
 The area of the pupil governs the amount of light that can reach the retina.
 The extent to which the pupil dilates decreases with age, leading to a substantial decrease in light received at the retina.
 In comparison to younger people, it is as though older persons are constantly wearing medium-density sunglasses.
 Therefore, for any detailed visually guided tasks on which performance varies with illumination, older persons require extra lighting.
-Certain ocular diseases can come from sexually transmitted diseases such as herpes and genital warts.
-If contact between the eye and area of infection occurs, the STD can be transmitted to the eye.
+Certain ocular diseases can come from sexually transmitted infections such as herpes and genital warts.
+If contact between the eye and area of infection occurs, the STI can be transmitted to the eye.

 With aging, a prominent white ring develops in the periphery of the cornea called arcus senilis.
 Aging causes laxity, downward shift of eyelid tissues and atrophy of the orbital fat.
 These changes contribute to the etiology of several eyelid disorders such as ectropion, entropion, dermatochalasis, and ptosis.
 The vitreous gel undergoes liquefaction (posterior vitreous detachment or PVD) and its opacities — visible as floaters — gradually increase in number.

 Eye care professionals, including ophthalmologists and optometrists, are involved in the treatment and management of ocular and vision disorders.
 A Snellen chart is one type of eye chart used to measure visual acuity.
 At the conclusion of a complete eye examination, the eye doctor might provide the patient with an eyeglass prescription for corrective lenses.
 Some disorders of the eyes for which corrective lenses are prescribed include myopia (near-sightedness), hyperopia (far-sightedness), astigmatism, and presbyopia (the loss of focusing range during aging).